Iran–Iraq War: First Battle of al-Faw

-On the night of 10–11 February 1986, the Iranians launched Operation Dawn 8, in which 30,000 men in five Army divisions and from the Revolutionary Guard and Basij advanced in a two-pronged offensive to capture the al-Faw peninsula in southern Iraq, the only area touching the Persian Gulf.
-The capture of Al Faw and Umm Qasr was a major goal for Iran.
+On 10–11 February 1986, Iran launched Operation Dawn 8, in which 30,000 men from the Revolutionary Guard and Basij advanced in an offensive to capture the al-Faw peninsula in southern Iraq, the only area touching the Persian Gulf.
+The capture of al-Faw and Umm Qasr was a major goal for Iran.
 Iran began with an unsuccessful feint attack against Basra.

 Meanwhile, an amphibious strike force landed at the foot of the peninsula.
-The resistance, consisting of several thousand poorly trained soldiers of the Iraqi Popular Army, fled or were defeated, and the Iranian forces set up pontoon bridges crossing the Shatt al-Arab, allowing 30,000 soldiers to cross in a short period of time.
+The resistance, consisting of several thousand poorly trained soldiers of the Iraqi Popular Army, fled or were defeated, and the Iranian forces set up pontoon bridges crossing the Shatt al-Arab, allowing 30,000 soldiers to cross over a short period.
 They drove north along the peninsula almost unopposed, capturing it after only 24 hours of fighting.
 Afterwards they dug in and set up defences.

-The sudden capture of al-Faw shocked the Iraqis, since they had thought it impossible for the Iranians to cross the Shatt al-Arab.
+The sudden loss of al-Faw shocked the Iraqis, since they had thought it impossible for the Iranians to cross the Shatt al-Arab.
 On 12 February 1986, the Iraqis began a counter-offensive to retake al-Faw, which failed after a week of heavy fighting.
-On 24 February 1986, Saddam sent one of his best commanders, General Maher Abd al-Rashid, and the Republican Guard to begin a new offensive to recapture al-Faw.
-A new round of heavy fighting took place.
-Their attempts again ended in failure, costing them many tanks and aircraft.
-Their 15th mechanised division was almost completely wiped out.
-The capture of al-Faw and the failure of the Iraqi counter-offensives were blows to the Ba'ath regime's prestige, and led the Gulf countries to fear that Iran might win the war.
-Kuwait in particular felt menaced with Iranian troops only 16 km away, and increased its support of Iraq accordingly.
+On 24 February 1986, Iraq begin another attempt, which again ended in failure, costing them many soldiers, tanks and aircraft.
+The loss of al-Faw and the subsequent counter-offensives led the Gulf countries to fear that Iran might win the war.
+Kuwait in particular felt menaced with Iranian troops only miles away, and increased its support of Iraq.

 In March 1986, the Iranians tried to follow up their success by attempting to take Umm Qasr, which would have completely severed Iraq from the Gulf and placed Iranian troops on the border with Kuwait.
 The offensive failed due to Iranian armour shortages.
 By this time, 17,000 Iraqis and 30,000 Iranians were casualties.
 The First Battle of al-Faw ended in March, but indecisive heavy combat operations lasted on the peninsula into 1988.
-The battle bogged down into a World War I-style stalemate in the marshes of the peninsula.
+The battle bogged down into a stalemate in the peninsula's marshes.